Timwi/KtaneSouvenir/documentation.md

 #### After `GetField`/`GetProperty`

-All of the functions above section give you an object that has several `Get` methods for retrieving the data stored in a field or property, and validating that data.
+All of the functions in the above section give you an object that has several `Get` methods for retrieving the data stored in a field or property, and validating that data.
 Each `Get` overload has a corresponding `GetFrom` overload in case you wish to specify a different target.
 This means you do not need to retrieve the same field reference from several instances of the same type.

 ```cs
 Get(Func<T, string> validator = null, bool nullAllowed = false)